ToMattBan/Lazit_CSS/Roadmap.md

 ### How it work?

-- Lazit will have an config file, writted as a JSON, where the dev can customize it's experience
+- Lazit will have an config file, where the dev can customize it's experience
-- Lazit will read this JSON, pass its configs to our SASS and then it will build a single custom CSS file
+- Lazit will read this file, pass its configs to our SASS and then it will build a single custom CSS file
 - Lazit will be builded with "modules" that can be enabled or disabled, based on what the dev wants
 - All this using the power of SASS